Monras/Conceptual-Study-of-Expendable-vs-Reusable-Launch-Vehicles/README.md

 # Conceptual-Study-of-Expendable-vs-Reusable-Launch-Vehicles
-This Github contains the numerical simulation Python code for the trajectory analysis made for the final report in course SD2900.
+This Github contains the numerical simulation code for the trajectory analysis along with the calculations for the rockets dimensions made for the final report in course SD2900.

 By, Måns Rasmussen
-Mission Control
+Team: Mission Control